guchhaitprasun/guchhaitprasun/README.md

 ## Hi there 👋, my name is Prasun Guchhait
 - 😄 Pronouns: _(p-r-uh-s-oo-n)_

 I am from India and an Engineer by profession.
-I really enjoy learning languages and frameworks like JavaScript, Angular as well as work in .Net and .Net Core.
-I have evolved into a Full Stack Web developer, and enjoy working with mordern tools and technologies to acheive breakthrough.
+I really enjoy learning languages and frameworks like JavaScript, Angular, and work in .Net and .Net Core.
+I have evolved into a Full Stack Web developer, and enjoy working with modern tools and technologies to achieve a breakthrough.

 Full Stack Web Developer Specialised in both front end and backend.
-I also love to build balance and harmony throughout my development by focusing on attention to every single details.
+I also love building balance and harmony throughout my development by focusing on attention to possibly every detail.

 ### Languages and Tools
 [<img src='IconPack/csharp.svg' alt='C sharp' height='20'>](https://docs.microsoft.com/en-us/dotnet/csharp/ "C#")&nbsp;&nbsp;